datawire/ambassador-docs/docs/emissary/3.2/howtos/prometheus.md

 your ingress traffic stats collected from Prometheus.

 We have published a [sample
-dashboard](https://grafana.com/grafana/dashboards/13758) you can use for monitoring your ingress traffic.
-Since the stats from the `/metrics` and `/stats` endpoints are different, you will see a section in the dashboard for each use case.
+dashboard](https://grafana.com/grafana/dashboards/4698) you can use for monitoring your ingress traffic and control plane operations.

 **Note:** If you deployed the Prometheus Operator via the Helm Chart, a Grafana dashboard is created by default.
 You can use this dashboard